Convergence of Datalog over (Pre-) Semirings: Related Work

 \section{Related Work}

-To empower Datalog, researchers have proposed amendments to make datalog capable of expressing some problems with greedy solutions such as APSP and MST.
+To empower Datalog, researchers have proposed amendments to make datalog capable of expressing some problems with greedy solutions such as APSP and MST (Minimum Spanning Tree).
 Most notably, the non-deterministic {\em choice} construct was extensively studied early on~\cite{MR1842100,DBLP:conf/pods/GrecoZG92,DBLP:conf/icdt/GrecoSZ95}.
-While datalog+choice is powerful, its expression and semantics are somewhat clunky, geared totwards answering optimization questions (greedily).
+While datalog+choice is powerful, its expression and semantics are somewhat clunky, geared towards answering optimization questions (greedily).
 In particular, it was not designed to deal with general aggregations.

 To evaluate recursive $\name$ program is to solve fixpoint equations over semirings, which was studied in the automata theory~\cite{MR1470001}, program analysis~\cite{DBLP:conf/popl/CousotC77,MR1728440}, and graph algorithms~\cite{MR556411,MR584516,MR526496} communities since the 1970s.
-(See~\cite{MR1059930, DBLP:conf/lics/HopkinsK99, DBLP:journals/tcs/Lehmann77, semiring_book,MR609751} and references thereof).
-The problem took slighly different forms in these domains, but at its core, it is to find a solution to the equation $x = f(x)$, where $x \in S^n$ is a vector over the domain $S$ of a semiring, and $f : S^n \to S^n$ has multivariate polynomial component functions.
+(See~\cite{MR1059930, DBLP:conf/lics/HopkinsK99, DBLP:journals/tcs/Lehmann77, semiring_book,MR609751} and references therein).
+The problem took slightly different forms in these domains, but at its core, it is to find a solution to the equation $\bm x = \bm f(\bm x)$, where $\bm x \in \bm S^n$ is a vector over the domain $\bm S$ of a semiring, and $\bm f : \bm S^n \to \bm S^n$ has multivariate polynomial component functions.

-When $f$ is affine, researchers realized that many problems in different domains are instances of the same problem, with the same underlying algebraic structure: transitive closure~\cite{DBLP:journals/jacm/Warshall62}, shortest paths~\cite{DBLP:journals/cacm/Floyd62a}, Kleene's theorem on finite automata and regular languages~\cite{MR0077478}, continuous dataflow~\cite{DBLP:conf/popl/CousotC77,DBLP:journals/jacm/KamU76}, etc. Furthermore, these problems share the same characteristic as the problem of computing matrix inverse~\cite{MR427338,tarjan1,MR371724}.
-The problem is called the {\em algebraic path problem}~\cite{MR1059930}, among other names, and the main task is to solve the matrix fixpoint equation $\bm X = \bm A \otimes \bm X\oplus \bm I$ over a semiring.
+When $\bm f$ is affine (what we called {\em linear} in this paper), researchers realized that many problems in different domains are instances of the same problem, with the same underlying algebraic structure: transitive closure~\cite{DBLP:journals/jacm/Warshall62}, shortest paths~\cite{DBLP:journals/cacm/Floyd62a}, Kleene's theorem on finite automata and regular languages~\cite{MR0077478}, continuous dataflow~\cite{DBLP:conf/popl/CousotC77,DBLP:journals/jacm/KamU76}, etc. Furthermore, these problems share the same characteristic as the problem of computing matrix inverse~\cite{MR427338,tarjan1,MR371724}.
+The problem is called the {\em algebraic path problem}~\cite{MR1059930}, among other names, and the main task is to solve the matrix fixpoint equation $X = AX + I$ over a semiring.

 There are several classes of solutions to the algebraic path problem, which have pros and cons depending on what we can assume about the underlying semiring (whether or not there is a closure operator, idempotency, natural orderability, etc.).
 We refer the reader to~\cite{semiring_book,MR1059930} for more detailed discussions.
 Here, we briefly summarize the main approaches.